 - Increased capacity utilization The Company's focus is to generate revenue growth by improving capacity utilization at its existing medical clinics.
 The Company completed the construction of two fluoroscopy suites in the third quarter of 2022, with patient visits commencing in the fourth quarter of 2022 and ramped up in 2023.
 To achieve this objective, the Company intends to add complementary services, add healthcare provider hours, and improve patient throughput.
-For the six months ended June 30, 2023 and 2022, capacity utilization was 63%. - Expanding the network The Company intends to build out a pan-Canadian network through acquisitions and new clinic startups.
+For the nine months ended September 30, 2023, capacity utilization was 64% compared to 62% in the comparative nine-month period. - Expanding the network The Company intends to build out a pan-Canadian network through acquisitions and new clinic startups.
 The market for medical clinics is highly fragmented in Canada and the Company acquired HealthPointe in Edmonton in February 2021 as the first step in its expansion into Western Canada.
-On September 22, 2021, the Company entered into a partnership with CAO to open an interdisciplinary pain institute in Red Deer, Alberta.
+On September 22, 2021, the Company entered into a partnership with Central Alberta Orthopedics Inc. ("CAO") to open an interdisciplinary pain institute in Red Deer, Alberta.
 The clinic opened to patients in July 2022 and ownership of the newly formed corporation is split 50/50 between HealthPointe and CAO. - Expanding into adjacent markets Orthopedics and other specialties have patients with high overlap to the Company's core chronic pain business, and the Company is actively evaluating new opportunities in these areas.
 The Company's facilities may also be utilized, with modest investment, to provide other services such as out-of-hospital surgery.